 "My apologies to the Jedi members of my family.
 There's indeed an old friend out there.
 Probably one the last remnants of their fleet."

-"It's the Basilisaea," Leia said in her Jedi voice.
+"It's the Basilisæa," Leia said in her Jedi voice.
 She looked at her brother.
-"Admiral Vestor is in command of this star destroyer.
+"Admiral Vestor is in command of this super star destroyer.
 He landed on Endor when Ian and I were looking for you and Liane.
 Darth Golluth was accompanying him.
-It seems that the admiral and Darth Golluth have teamed up again."
+It seems that admiral Vestor and Darth Golluth have teamed up again."

-"The Basilisaea is setting course to Tyr," Luke said, "We have to lure them away.
-The cloud layer forms a kind of defense shield, but if they discover Cantamaga, the Quelans are sitting ducks.
+"The Basilisæa is setting course to Tyr," Luke said, "We have to lure them away.
+The cloud layer forms a kind of defense shield, but they might discover Cantamaga; if that happenes the Quelans are sitting ducks.
 Han, deactivate the Falcon's cloaking and make sure they see us."

-"And your next step will be their tracking beam?"
+"And your next step will be their tracker beam?"
 Han asked cynically.

 Luke grinned.